The Minimum Feasible Tileset problem: Abstract

 \section{Abstract}

-We consider the \mfts problem: Given a set of symbols and subsets of these symbols (scenarios), find a smallest possible number of pairs of symbols (tiles) such that each scenario can be formed by selecting at most one symbol from each tile.
-We show that this problem is \NP-complete even if each scenario contains at most three symbols.
+We introduce and study the \mfts problem: Given a set of symbols and subsets of these symbols (scenarios), find a smallest possible number of pairs of symbols (tiles) such that each scenario can be formed by selecting at most one symbol from each tile.
+We show that this problem is \APX-hard and that it is \NP-hard even if each scenario contains at most three symbols.
 Our main result is a 4/3-approximation algorithm for the general case.
 In addition, we show that the \mfts problem is fixed-parameter tractable both when parameterized with the number of scenarios and with the number of symbols.